 The most vibrant month of the year, Montreal weather in July is as hot as its event calendar.
-Every weekend features major festivals, outdoor events, and street fairs, from Canada Day festivities to the Carifiesta Parade to the Montreal Jazz Festival to the Just for Laughs Comedy Festival.
+Every weekend features major festivals, outdoor events, street fairs, and sidewalk sales, and free attractions for tourists and residents of the city alike.

 Locals who aren't out of town on vacation in July come out in droves to make the most of the hottest month of the year, whether it's lingering in Montreal's large parks, on city beaches, or at Montreal's various outdoor festivals and sidewalk sales.

 - Many museums, offices, government buildings, and city attractions are closed on Canada Day, July 1.